razecmarketing/auroraledgersantbank/AuroraLedger/TEST_COVERAGE_STRATEGY.md

 ### Testing Philosophy

-Following Uncle Bob's Clean Architecture principles and Kent Beck's Test-Driven Development methodology, our testing strategy prioritizes:
+Following Clean Architecture principles and Test-Driven Development methodology, our testing strategy prioritizes:

 1. **Test First**: All production code is preceded by failing tests
 2. **Fast Feedback**: Unit tests execute in milliseconds, integration tests in seconds